 Where possible, create coalitions and neighborhood committees to create an organized structure to maintain long term focus on neighborhood priorities.
 Organized residents help create strong neighborhood leadership.
 Strong leadership is necessary to accomplish community goals.
 Residents, working together with community leaders, is the best way to accomplish desired goals.

 Through community organizing, capacity building, neighborhood planning, organizational strategic planning, and other community development services, Rise helps neighborhood residents and community based organizations build the capacity to drive neighborhood revitalization.

 For more information regarding Rise’s capacity building services, please call Rick Bonasch, Director of Technical Assistance, 314-333-7007.

-Rise builds market rate and affordable housing enhancing the quality of life in our communities and making St. Louis a great place to live, work and play; particularly in areas where we see the potential to enhance diversity of all types—social, cultural, lifestyle, and economic diversity makes area neighborhoods stronger.
+Rise builds market rate and affordable housing, enhancing the quality of life in the communities we serve.
+This work helps make St. Louis a great place to live, work, and play.
+We believe social, cultural, lifestyle, and economic diversity makes area neighborhoods stronger.

-Rise acts as a resource and partner to the community, bringing together non-profit organizations, financial institutions and government that make successful neighborhood revitalization possible.
+Rise acts as a resource and partner to the community.
+We bring together nonprofit organizations, financial institutions, and government to make successful neighborhood revitalization possible.

 - Letter to Fairview Village ResidentsJune 29, 2023 - 6:20 pm